AliBaghizadeh/SEM-contrast-enhancement-settings-/README.md

 ```

 ---
-## 6. Next Steps / Ideas
-- Add pytest/ruff to CI for linting and functional tests.
-- Publish a Dockerfile for the preprocessing stack.
-- Log grid-search runs to MLflow or WandB and auto-update `presets.py`.
-- Extend Streamlit app with intermediate visualizations (artifact mask, std maps) for teaching purposes.

-Feel free to fork or adapt to your own SEM datasets—the repo is intentionally modular and lightweight so students, PhDs, or hiring managers can inspect the full workflow.
+Feel free to fork or adapt to your own SEM datasets—the repo is intentionally modular and lightweight so students, or PhDs, can inspect the full workflow.
 Enjoy! 🎯